alanzheng88/Food2Go/README.md

   - Authorization and authentication
 - User
   - Log in with basic authentication
+  - Cookie saved with session and has a timeout of 15 minutes
   - Can set roles as customer or restaurant owner
   - Can Reset password
 - Food